-BELIEFS: BOTH FIXED AND UNFIXED.
+BELIEFS: BOTH FIXED AND UNFIXED

-I now leave it to the reader to say whether death is a necessity of our organization, or a desirable thing, since spirit and matter are not two separate substances.

-And I will return on my track to again consider what seems to be the spirit forms described so frequently by Spiritualists, and seem by thousands of people.
+I Now leave it to the reader to say whether death is a necessity of our organisation, or a desirable thing, since spirit and matter are not two separate substances; and I will return to again consider what seems to be the spirit forms described so frequently by Spiritualists, and seen by thousands of people.

-Our bodies are the condensed form of our thoughts, or our beliefs.
+Our bodies are the condensed forms of our thoughts, or our beliefs.
 Thought and belief are in some degree synonymous; both are forms of recognition; both are mental expressions.
-A thought seems not to have the fixed character of a belief; but it may become a belief; and in doing so, it will take its place among other fixed beliefs and be a part of the visible body.
+A thought seems not to have the fixed character of a belief; but it may become a belief, and in doing so it will take its place among other fixed beliefs, and be a part of the visible body.
 Belief is simply thought that becomes fixed.
-The body is thought, but it is thought that is fixed; thought, whose authority is not questioned, and (on the mental plane, where we do really exist, whether we are aware of it or not) it becomes visible.
-Fixed thought is belief; and belief is visible thought expressed in a thousand different forms; each form being its own individual recognition of the Law of Being.
+The body is thought, but it is thought that is fixed; thought whose correctness is not questioned, and (on the mental plane, where we do really exist, whether we are aware of it or not,) becomes visible.
+Fixed thought is belief; and belief is visible thought expressed in a thousand different forms, each form being its own individual recognition of the possibilities contained in the Law of Being.